 Like in many other fields, males seem to dominate famous scientist lists.
-Sure, most people are familiar with Marie Curie and perhaps Rosalind Franklin, but if you ask a sample of ten people to name just five more women scientists, it’s likely that they will draw a blank.
+Sure, most people are familiar with Marie Curie and perhaps Rosalind Franklin, but if you ask a sample of ten people to name just five more women scientists, they will likely draw a blank.
 Yet Carl Sagan, Albert Einstein, Charles Darwin, Stephen Hawking, and many other male scientists are household names.

-The intention of this website is to bridge that gap.
-Throughout history, women have been involved in developing the fields of mathematics, chemistry, physics, biology, and really – any and every field of science.
-Women have overcome many obstacles to be able to do this – they’ve taught themselves at home late at night after their children or younger siblings went to bed.
+This website intends to bridge that gap.
+Throughout history, women have been involved in developing mathematics, chemistry, physics, biology, and really – any and every field of science.
+Women have overcome many obstacles to do this – they’ve taught themselves at home late at night after their children or younger siblings went to bed.
 They were denied formal education.
 They had to endure sexism, and their contributions were minimized and ignored.
 To this day, many of these brilliant women aren’t mentioned in schools.
-We’re here to recognize the efforts and contributions of these brilliant female scientists, who refused to accept the barriers placed before them.
+We’re here to recognize these brilliant female scientists’ efforts and contributions, who refused to accept the barriers placed before them.

 - Hedy Lamarr (1914-2000).
 One of the more famous female scientists (or at least one that is often included in these types of lists), Hedy Lamarr helped develop an early version of frequency-hopping spread spectrum, which served as the basis for many of the most important technological advancements of the past decades, including WIFI and Bluetooth.
 Read more about Hedy Lamarr here.

 - Jane Goodall (1934-).
 Jane Goodall is considered the world’s leading expert on chimpanzees, with a career spanning over 60 years.
 Instead of using numbers to distinguish the different chimpanzees, as was common at the time, she gave them names.
-She observed and reported different personalities among them, as well as behaviors such as hugging, kissing, and ticking – behaviors that were thought to be unique to humans.
+She observed and reported different personalities among them and behaviors such as hugging, kissing, and ticking – behaviors that were thought to be unique to humans.
 Her work changed the way we view animals today.
 Support Jane by buying her book, My Life with the Chimpanzees.

 - Margaret Mead (1901-1978).
 Margaret Mead was an American Cultural Anthropologist whose findings and writings influenced the 1960s sexual revolution.
-Her book, Coming of Age in Samoa, which was published in 1928, followed the sexual lives of teenagers in Samoa, and suggested that culture and upbringing had an influence on psycho-sexual development.
+Her book, Coming of Age in Samoa, which was published in 1928, followed teenagers’ sexual lives in Samoa and suggested that culture and upbringing influenced psycho-sexual development.
 The book was an important milestone in the nature vs. nurture debate and sparked controversy and discussion for years following.

 - Esther Pohl (1869-1967).
 Esther Pohl was an American physician and public health pioneer who was also the first woman appointed to direct a department of health in a major U.S city (Portland, Oregon).
 Her leadership prevented an outbreak of the Bubonic Plague in Portland.
 Read more about Esther Pohl here.